Lo-ViT/ATS-archived/README.md

 # Set up project

 For setup on your local computer, see [README.LOCAL.md](README.LOCAL.md).
+It's recommended to have a set up on your local computer for debugging purpose.
+For fast debug, only use a subset of the data.

 For setup on university's cluster, see [README.CLUSTER.md](README.CLUSTER.md).